-Whether or not you are allowed to work in Austria depends on your nationality, the kind of work you would undertake and – for nationals of third countries – also on the kind of residence permit.
+Whether or not you are allowed to work in Austria depends on your nationality, the kind of work you would like to undertake and – for nationals of third countries – also on the kind of residence title:

-Nationals of Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Germany, Hungary, Finland, France, Greece, Ireland, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Sweden, Spain, Cyprus, United Kingdom or Switzerland are allowed to work in Austria without any further permit (e.g. work permit) being required.
+Nationals of Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxemburg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland are allowed to work in Austria without any further permit (e.g. work permit) being required.

 There are two different types of employment that you have to distinguish between but both must not affect your studies (your studies have to be the primary purpose of staying in Austria):

-Residence permit "Rot-Weiss-Rot – Karte" for graduates: Graduates who have studied and successfully completed at least the second stage of a traditional degree programme (Diplomstudium) or a bachelor’s, master's or doctoral/PhD programme at an Austrian university, university of applied sciences (Fachhochschule) or accredited private university and who have found employment may apply for a “Rot-Weiss-Rot – Karte” provided that the employment is befitting their level of education and they earn a gross salary of at least Euro 2.241 month (as in 2017].
+Graduates who have studied and successfully completed at least the second stage of a traditional degree programme (Diplomstudium) or a bachelor’s, master's or doctoral/PhD programme at an Austrian university, university of applied sciences (Fachhochschule) or accredited private university and who have found employment may apply for a “Red-White-Red – Card” for graduates provided that the employment is befitting their level of education and they earn a gross salary of at least EUR 2.241 per month [as in 2017].
 In order to apply for a “Red-White-Red – Card” they therefore have to provide proof of having an adequate job.

 Monday to Thursday 10:00-12:00